 On the way out of Chania, which we only recently learned is pronounced ‘Hania,’ we stopped at a beach side taverna.
 Which taverna is unimportant.
-There were a dozen such tavernas dotting this long stretch of beach.
+There were a dozen such tavernas dotting this long stretch of Cretan coast.
 We chose this one because it had very few people and we had a long day of shooting ahead of us.
 Today we would get that elusive bikini shot come hell or high tide.
 We also lucked into having four of the cutest kittens of the whole trip as lunch guests.
 I guess what I’m saying is there’s something for everyone in this post.

-It started out simple enough, we rode our bikes down the sandy drive and parked them bikes near a low rock wall.
+It started out simple enough, we rode down the sandy drive and parked them bikes near a low rock wall.
 We unpacked the gear we would need.
 A little cat walked up to Joe.

 I went inside to see if I could rouse a staff member to take our order.
 The interior was poorly lit and I didn’t see anyone at first.
 As my eyes adjusted, I started to make out the shape of an old man sitting on a couch taking in oxygen through a face mask.
 He saw me and removed the mask to grumble further into the gloom.
-He summoned an older lady who spoke very little English but asked me if I wanted café and food or just café.
+He summoned an older lady who spoke little English but asked me if I wanted café and food or just café.
 Food, I told her.
 We would like some food.

 As we sat at the table we were joined by a second cat.